dvmorozov/fitgrids/README.md

 The grid provides copying and pasting operation with the clipboard.

 ## TGEFGrid
-The grid controls exit from cell editing.
-At the moment of exit event of type TGridEditingFinished is generated.
+The grid controls exit from cell editing, exit event of type TGridEditingFinished is generated.

 ## TIDAGrid
-The grid implements operations of inserting, adding, deleting rows and colums as well as pasting/copying text from/in the ClipBooard (IDA is acronym of Insert, Delete, Add).
+The grid implements inserting, adding, deleting rows and colums as well as pasting/copying text from/in the ClipBooard (IDA is acronym of Insert, Delete, Add).

 ## TDataGrid
 The grid which can call methods of class - data source and exchange data with objects of that class (class must implement special interface).